 - A coffee shop could offer an app clip for fast advance orders that customers launch from a Smart App Banner on the coffee shop’s website.
 Customers could share a link to the website from the Messages app, which recipients then tap to launch the app clip from within Messages.

-- A restaurant could let diners launch an app clip from the Maps app or a suggestion from Siri Suggestions, or scan an NFC tag at their table to pay for a meal.
+- A restaurant could let diners pay for a meal by launching an app clip from the Maps app or a suggestion from Siri Suggestions, or by scanning an NFC tag at their table.